aws-samples/internet-facing-ecs-fargate-w-route53-cognito-pipeline/1-cdk-stacks/README.md

 The first stack we need to deploy is ***PreContainerStack***, and It will create a:

- 1. a VPC (with public and private subnets) with the conbfigured CIDR
+ 1. a VPC (with public and private subnets) with the configured CIDR
- 2. a bastion host that can be used to interact with the provisioned resources in a secure way (only allows connections using [AWS System Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent-linux.html))
- 3. a ECR reporitory (with the same name as the configured application name)
+ 2. a ECR reporitory (with the same name as the configured application name)
- 4. a ECS cluster (with no task definition)
+ 3. a ECS cluster (with no task definition)

 In order to deploy the stack, from the command line please:
  1. cd /*path*/*to*/*folder*/*you*/*cloned*/*the*/*code*/1-cdk-stacks